ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git commit -m "Add feature X"
 ```

 you're documenting what you've done and why.
 This creates a clear, traceable history of your project's evolution, making it easier to understand and debug later.
-This command is a key part of any Git cheat sheet.

 ---